 I was mortified to find my hubby's white shirt with a proverbial, 'ring around the collar' last week.
 Remember the funny 70's commercial?
 Google it!

 good, no, great, launderer and to see that icky brownish stain on the collar made my skin crawl.
 He showers every day so how does it get that dirty?
-Actually, may be more appropriate question is, is my laundry skill failing him?
+Actually, maybe a more appropriate question is, is my laundry skill failing him?

 The answer is neither.
 It's the oils, the sweat, and the air.
 It's not his dirty skin or my laundry skills.
 Ring around the collar is just one of those inevitable stains that just stays on if not treated separately.